altaywtf/bilejack-ai/README.md

 # Bilejack AI

-A native Android app that acts as a two-way SMS relay to communicate with LLM APIs.
+A native Android app that acts as a two-way SMS relay to communicate with LLM APIs via OpenRouter.
 Perfect for enabling AI chat capabilities on dumbphones via SMS.

+I made this app for my mandatory military service, where I was only allowed to use dumbphones.

 ## 🚀 Features

+- **OpenRouter Integration**: Unified LLM gateway supporting multiple models (Perplexity, OpenAI, etc.)
+- **Real-time Web Search**: Models can search the web for current information
+- **Phone Number Whitelist**: Only allow SMS from specific phone numbers for security
+- **Model Selection**: Choose from multiple available LLM models
 - **Automatic SMS Processing**: Receives SMS messages and sends them to LLM
 - **Smart Response Splitting**: Automatically splits long LLM responses into multiple SMS messages
 - **Background Service**: Runs reliably in the background with foreground service
-- **Message History**: Track all conversations with timestamps and status
 - **Error Handling**: Robust error handling with automatic error SMS responses
 - **Simple UI**: Girlfriend-friendly interface with big buttons and clear status indicators
 - **Auto-start**: Automatically starts on device boot